 For example, Heinz Cream of Tomato Soup and Heinz Tomato Ketchup both share similar visual branding on their labels.
 They also feature the corporate brand Heinz in their names, reducing confusion among consumers, and increasing brand equity in the process.

-Endorsed brands are those that have been endorsed by a parent brand that is either a corporate, umbrella, or family brand itself.
+Endorsed brands are those that have been endorsed by a parent brand that is either a corporate, umbrella or family brand itself.
 In theory, the endorsement from the parent brand adds credibility to the endorsed brand in the eyes of consumers.
-In this approach, products are linked or grouped according to brand identity itself.
-They do not rely on homogeneous naming or aesthetics.
+In this approach, products are linked or grouped according to brand identity itself and do not rely on homogeneous naming or aesthetics.

 This is a common occurrence when parent brands acquire smaller brands with high equity among consumers.
 Here, the parent brand is irrelevant and often detrimental to brand equity compared to the individual products it takes ownership of.

 Coca-Cola uses this strategy to their advantage, having acquired brands such as Fanta, Sprite, and Dasani that were successful in their own right.
-Further investigation will reveal the connection to Coca-Cola, but these brands continue to exist in original, recognizable forms.
+Those who are motivated to do so can discover the connection of these brands to The Coca-Cola Company, but they nevertheless continue to exist in original, recognizable forms.